 LOST THINGS- inspired by the eternal flame memorial to 3,000 revolutionary war soldiers buried anonymously in Philadelphia's Washington Square Park.
 Performed at a 2017 Hurricane Benefit, Louisville, KY.
 The studio recording for this song is available on Marion and the Band's debut EP Walking in Tall Grass (Fall 2017).

 STILL BURNING- This song's starting point is the 1962 Centralia PA Coal Mine fire, which still burns today and has made the town unlivable.
 The song ultimately reflects on the societal calamity of addiction and homelessness.
-This song will be part of a CD to be released in 2019.
+This is the very rough demo for this song; the song will be part of a CD to be released in 2019.